SynthstromAudible/DelugeFirmware/docs/community_features.md

 		- Blue mode
 			- All main pads behave the same as the main pads in rows layout (open/select/create/delete/MIDI learn)
 			- While holding a clip it can be copied to other empty slots by clicking on them, apart from audio/instrument conversion clips are automatically moved to that instrument/track and converted (e.g. Synth to MIDI target)
+			- Track color can be changed by holding any populated clip in a column and rotating the vertical encoder
 			- Section pads (left sidebar column) will allow changing repeat count while held

 ### 4.2 - Clip View - General Features (Instrument and Audio Clips)